awsdocs/aws-codebuild-user-guide/doc_source/create-project.md

 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/codebuild/latest/userguide/create-project.html)

+1. For each secondary source you want:

+   1. Choose **Add source**\.

+   1. For **Source identifier**,enter a value that is fewer than 128 characters and contains only alphanumeric characters and underscores\.

+   1. For **Source provider**, choose the source code provider type\.
+Use the table in step 5 to make selections appopropriate for your secondary source provider\.

+   1. Choose **Save source**\.

 1. In **Environment: How to build**:

    For **Environment image**, do one of the following: